jshinonome/jasmine/py-jasmine/README.md

 # jasminum

-an implementation of the data analytics programming language jasmine
+an implementation of the data analytics programming language jasmine powered by [Polars](https://pola.rs/)

 ## Installation